Name, where are you from?

 Of all the venues you’ve been to or played, which is your favourite?

 When I performed at Latitude in 2018, I performed on The Waterfront Stage.
 It was only for one song but It was just so beautiful and different from anywhere I'd ever performed before (or since) - the fact that it was outdoor and just before sunset made it feel like something out of a movie.

 Your greatest unsung hero or heroine in music?

 Honestly, my mum.
 If it wasn't for seeing her make music when I was really young, I don't know if I would have had it in me.
 She gave me the environment I needed to grow into the artist I am becoming, without even knowing it at the time, just by doing it herself.
 But constantly having her hand in several musical ventures, I was surrounded by musicians and in studios/venues all the time because I was more or less her purse, she took me everywhere.
 Love her.

 Keyah/Blu is a South London singer and rapper with a proclivity towards sparse bedroom-style production who maintains a disparate range of influences, from Lauryn Hill to Bon Iver.
-Listen to her latest track 'Til Bliss' below, with an eagerly awaited EP on its way.
+Listen, purchase or stream her new EP 'Sorry, I Forgot You Were Coming' at lnkfi.re/sorryiforgotyouwerecoming.